Skip to content

 Example

-The following example shows data for an identical signal (Electric Motor - Temperature) from 2 different machines within a time range of 2 hours.
+The following example shows data for an identical signal (Electric Motor - Temperature) from 2 different machines within a time range of 1 week.
 For each measurement, the unit is displayed on the axis and in the tool tip.

 Plot Example